-CY14MX064Q is a 64 Kbit serial (SPI) nvSRAM memory with a nonvolatile element in each memory cell.
+CY14X512Q is a 512-Kbit (SPI) nvSRAM memory with a nonvolatile element in each memory cell.
 All the reads and writes to nvSRAM happen to the SRAM, which gives nvSRAM the unique capability to handle infinite writes to the memory.
 The data in SRAM is secured by a STORE sequence which transfers the data in parallel to the nonvolatile QuantumTrap cells.
 A small capacitor (V{CAP}) is used to AutoStore the SRAM data in nonvolatile cells when power goes down providing power-down data security.
 The QuantumTrap nonvolatile elements built in the reliable SONOS technology make nvSRAM the ideal choice for secure data storage.

-The 64-Kbit memory array is organized as 8 K words \times 8 bits.
+The 512-Kbit memory array is organized as 64 K words × 8 bits.
 The memory can be accessed through a standard SPI interface that enables very high clock speeds up to 40 MHz with zero cycle delay read and write cycles.
+This nvSRAM chip also supports 104 MHz SPI access speed with a special instruction for read operation.
 This device supports SPI modes 0 and 3 (CPOL, CPHA = 0, 0 and 1, 1) and operates as SPI slave.
-The device is enabled using the Chip Select ($\overline{\text{CS}}$) pin and accessed through Serial Input (SI), Serial Output (SO), and Serial Clock (SCK) pins.
+The device is enabled using the Chip Select (\overline{CS}) pin and accessed through Serial Input (SI), Serial Output (SO), and Serial Clock (SCK) pins.